 By now I’m sure you have heard of the somewhat cliché “follow your excitement/passions shtick.”
-The thing is, as long as you don’t follow it off of a cliff, it can be very beneficial, especially you are looking to break into the writing field and write yourself a best seller baby!
+The thing is, as long as you don’t follow it off of a cliff, it can be very beneficial, especially you are looking to break into the writing field and write your best-selling novel baby!

-Ok, maybe the best seller is a bit overzealous, but you know what I say, everything tastes better with zeal, even toast.
+Ok, maybe “best-selling novel” is a bit overzealous, but you know what I say, everything tastes better with zeal, even toast.
 “Extra zeal please good sir.”

 Your fingers hit the keys faster than Mozart on a Sunday morning hopped up on coffee.
 The first thing you do is probably search on google, “how to write a novel.”
 A million of internet hits later, you realize there are thousands of pieces of advice that may or may not work.